The Key For Fibromyalgia/ME/CFS/POTS/MCS Recovery

 But occasionally, even my staunchest followers (dare I say fans), suddenly see a post or see me share a recovery story of someone who used a particular approach they don’t like, and express disappointment.
 Whilst I may or may not agree with some approaches, in the end what really counts is when something works for someone.
 So it’s not so much about whether we agree with their approach, but rather about understanding WHY it worked for that person.

-The Single Dysfunction We Must Focus On For ME/CFS/Fibromyalgia Recovery!
+The Single Dysfunction We Must Focus On For ME/CFS/Fibromyalgia/POTS/MCS Recovery!

-My message is this – ME/CFS/Fibromyalgia is a SYNDROME.
-There are a huge list of dysfunctions and ways symptoms are created, and how most of this happens is understood!
+My message is this – ME/CFS/Fibromyalgia/POTS/MCS is a one illness, with a huge list of dysfunctions and ways symptoms are created, and how most of this happens is understood!

 HOWEVER, treating these dysfunctions whilst helpful, in isolation rarely produces lasting results, let alone a recovery from the illness.